Pause Windows Updates Longer Than 5 Weeks (Up to 20 Years)

 File imported to the registry

-Now when you go back to the Windows settings and to the Windows Update section, you will see that you can pause Windows updates for up to 1042 weeks which equals 20 years.
+Now when you go back to the Windows settings and navigate to the Windows Update section, you will see a massive change in the dropdown menu.
+You can now pause Windows updates for up to 1042 weeks, which equals roughly 20 years.
 You can also choose a more reasonable number such as 10 or 15 weeks as well.

 Pause Windows Updates Longer Than Up to 20 Years